-When the number of applications received by a CSU campus from qualified applicants is greater than the number of available spaces, a campus is considered “impacted” for undergraduate degree programs or for undergraduate students who apply from outside the local admission area.
+When the number of applications received by a CSU location from qualified applicants is greater than the number of available spaces, that university is considered impacted for undergraduate degree programs or for undergraduate students who apply from outside the local admission area.

-In this case, an impacted campus is allowed to use additional criteria to screen applications.
+In this case, an impacted university is allowed to use additional criteria to screen applications.

-Campuses without the impaction designation at the program or campus level are open to all CSU eligible applicants.
+Cal State universities without the impaction designation at the program or university level are open to all CSU eligible applicants.

-All undergraduate programs, pre-programs, and undeclared/undecided programs are impacted for the following campuses:
+All undergraduate programs, pre-programs, and undeclared/undecided programs are impacted for the following universities:

-To find out whether a program you’re interested in is impacted, use the impaction database below to search by campus name and applicant level (freshman or transfer student).
+To find out whether a program you’re interested in is impacted, use the impaction database below to search by university name and applicant level (freshman or transfer student).

-“Campus impaction” or “level impaction” means that a campus has reached its enrollment capacity for instructional resources and physical support and cannot accommodate all the eligible undergraduate applications it receives.
+“Campus impaction” or “level impaction” means that a university has reached its enrollment capacity for instructional resources and physical support and cannot accommodate all the eligible undergraduate applications it receives.

-In this case, the campus has established a
+In this case, the university has established a

 Nursing, Post-Licensure (RN to Nursing Degree)